RuberDuck9/ryft-16/README.md

 - cpy 10 null 11 : copy the value in register 10 to register 11
 - add 10 11 12 : add registers 10 and 11, save the result in register 12
 - ad1 5 10 11 : add 5 and register 10, save the result in register 11
 - ad2 10 5 11 : add register 10 and 5, save the result in register 11
+- ckj 0 1 48 : check if adding register and 0 and 1 would have a carry, if so set the instruction pointer to 48
 - sub 10 11 12 : subtract registers 10 and 11, save the result in register 12
 - mlt 10 11 12 : multiply registers 10 and 11, save the result in register 12
 - div 10 11 12 : divide register 10 by 11, save the result in register 12